Predental College Years: General minimum is three years (90 semester or 135 quarter hours)

 Grade Point Average (GPA): Your overall and science GPA, the schools attended, and the difficulty of your course load are all assessed on an individual basis.

 Dental Admissions Test (DAT): Preference is given to students who provide Dental Admissions Test scores no later than November.
 Scores are only valid for two years - scores older than November 2012 will not be considered for the 2014-2015 admissions cycle.
+The committee reviews the most recent DAT scores in the application.
 For instructions on how to schedule a date for the DAT, please go online to American Dental Association (ADA).

 Only under unusual and compelling circumstances does the Arthur A. Dugoni School of Dentistry accept transfer students.
 Incompatibility of dental education programs inhibits transition from another school to our program.
 Students requesting such classification usually matriculate with the first-year class.
 No student will be admitted to advanced standing beyond the second year.
 Special action regarding transfers is required.

 Prior to matriculation, health requirements must be met and documentation submitted to the Admissions Office, as follows:

 Medical and Disability Insurance: All enrolled students and residents participate in mandatory medical insurance and disability insurance programs selected by the Arthur A. Dugoni School of Dentistry.
 Unless proof of current health insurance is provided to university specification, no one shall be exempt from the mandatory health insurance.
 Insurance premiums are assessed with tuition and other fees.

 Reservation of Powers: The Arthur A. Dugoni School of Dentistry reserves the right to modify or change admissions standards or requirements any time without prior notice.
 The information on this Web site is not to be regarded as creating a binding contract between the student and the dental school.